catherinezucker/radfil/README.md

  Questions?
 Comments?
 --------------------
-The RadFil package has been developed by Catherine Zucker (czucker@stsci.edu) and Hope Chen.
+The RadFil package has been developed by Catherine Zucker (catherine.zucker@cfa.harvard.edu) and Hope Chen.
 If you find a bug, have questions, or would like to request a new feature, please feel free to send us an email or raise an issue in the github repository.
 We'd love to hear from you!